-6.5.1 Single Number Types
+6.4.1 Single Number Types

-To ensure portability across different compilers and architectures, VTK-m provides typedefs for the following basic types with explicit precision: vtkm::Float32, vtkm::Float64, vtkm::Int8, vtkm::Int16, vtkm::Int16
+To ensure portability across different compilers and architectures, VTK-m provides typedefs for the following basic types with explicit precision: vtkm::Float32, vtkm::Float64, vtkm::Int8, vtkm::Int16, vtkm::Int32, vtkm::Int64, vtkm::UInt16, vtkm::UInt16, vtkm::UInt22, and vtkm::UInt64.
+Under most circumstances when using VTK-m (and performing visualization in general) the type of data is determined by the source of the data or resolved through templates.
+In the case where a specific type of data is required, these VTK-m-defined types should be preferred over basic C types like int or float.

 Many of the structures in VTK-m require indices to identify elements like points and cells.
 All indices for arrays and other lists use the type vtkm::Id.
 By default this type is a 32-bit wide integer but can be easily changed by compile options.
-The CMake configuration option VTKM\USE\64BIT\IDS can be used to change vtkm::Id to be 64 bits wide.
-This configuration can be overridden by defining the C macro VTKM\USE\64BIT\IDS or VTKM\NO\64BIT\IDS to force vtkm::Id to be either 64 or 32 bits.
+The CMake configuration option VTKM_USE_64BIT_IDS can be used to change vtkm::Id to be 64 bits wide.
+This configuration can be overridden by defining the C macro VTKM_USE_64BIT_IDS or VTKM_NO_64BIT_IDS to force vtkm::Id to be either 64 or 32 bits.
 These macros must be defined before any VTK-m header files are included to take effect.

-There is also a secondary index type named vtkm::IdComponent that is used to index components of short vectors (discussed in Section 6.5.2).
+There is also a secondary index type named vtkm::IdComponent that is used to index components of short vectors (discussed in Section 6.4.2).
 This type is an integer that might be a shorter width than vtkm::Id.

 There is also the rare circumstance in which an algorithm in VTK-m computes data values for which there is no indication what the precision should be.
 For these circumstances, the type vtkm::FloatDefault is provided.
 By default this type is a 32-bit wide floating point number but can be easily changed by compile options.
-The CMake configuration option VTKM\USE\DOUBLE\PRECISION can be used to change vtkm::FloatDefault to be 64 bits wide.
-This configuration can be overridden by defining the C macro VTKM\USE\DOUBLE\PRECISION or VTKM\NO\DOUBLE\PRECISION to force vtkm::FloatDefault to be either 64 or 32 bits.
+The CMake configuration option VTKM_USE_DOUBLE_PRECISION can be used to change vtkm::FloatDefault to be 64 bits wide.
+This configuration can be overridden by defining the C macro VTKM_USE_DOUBLE_PRECISION or VTKM_NO_DOUBLE_PRECISION to force vtkm::FloatDefault to be either 64 or 32 bits.
 These macros must be defined before any VTK-m header files are included to take effect.

-For convenience, you can include either vtkm/internal/ConfigureFor32.h or vtkm/internal/ConfigureFor64.h to force both vtkm::Id and vtkm::FloatDefault to be 32 or 64 bits.
+For convenience, you can include either vtkm/internal/ConfigureFor32.h or vtkm/internal/ConfigureFor64.h to force both vtkm::FloatDefault to be 32 or 64 bits.

-6.5.2 Vector Types
+6.4.2 Vector Types

 Visualization algorithms also often require operations on short vectors.
 Arrays indexed in up to three dimensions are common.
 Data are often defined in 2-space and 3-space, and transformations are typically done in homogeneous coordinates of length 4.
-To simplify these types of operations, VTK-m provides the templated type">vtkm::Vec<T,Size>templated type, which is essentially a fixed length array of a given type.
+To simplify these types of operations, VTK-m provides the vtkm::Vec<T,Size> templated type, which is essentially a fixed length array of a given type.

 The default constructor of vtkm::Vec objects leaves the values uninitialized.
 All vectors have a constructor with one argument that is used to initialize all components.
 All vtkm::Vec objects with a size of 4 or less is specialized to also have a constructor that allows you to set the individual components.
-Likewise, there is a vtkm::make\Vec function that builds initialized vector types of up to 4 components.
+Likewise, there is a vtkm::make_Vec function that builds initialized vector types of up to 4 components.
 Once created, you can use the bracket operator to get and set component values with the same syntax as an array.

-Example 6.4: Creating vector types.
+Example 6.3: Creating vector types.